sanderdewitte/packer-templates-for-virtualbox/README.md

-# Packer templates for VitualBox
+# Packer templates for VirtualBox

 ## Introduction